An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 \subsubsection{Comparison of our \hyperref[SROP]{SROP} and other hierarchical planning method}

-In this subsection, we validate the effectiveness and high efficiency of the proposed hierarchical planning method, which is based on spatio-temporal topology and reachable set analysis.
+In this subsection, we validate the effectiveness and high efficiency of the proposed SROP method.
 For comparison, we selected a \textbf{c}ommonly used \textbf{h}ierarchical trajectory \textbf{p}lanning method (CHP).
-In CHP, the upper-layer planner uses a breadth-first search (BFS) algorithm to find a trajectory that minimizes length and time in the spatiotemporal graph, while the lower-layer planner employs the Nonlinear Model Predictive Control (NMPC) approach described in Section \ref{sec_compare_mpc}.
+In this method, the upper-layer planner uses a dynamic programming(DP) approach, while the proposed method employs the NMPC method described in Section \ref{sec_compare_mpc}.
 We compared these two planning methods across three overtaking scenarios.
-The upper-layer planner of SROP provides a set of multiple fitting parameters to determine the trajectory with optimal control feasibility.
-The parameter $r_a^\star$ represents the one from this set that minimizes $J_{RS}$ for the current skeleton path without causing any collisions.
+The upper-layer planner of SROP provides a set of multiple fitting parameters to determine the trajectory with optimal kinematic feasibility.
+The parameter $r_\alpha^\star$ represents the one from this set that minimizes $J_{RS}$ for the current skeleton path without causing any collisions.

 \begin{itemize} \item S1 : there is one vehicle on the road moving in the same direction as the ego vehicle; \item S2 : there are two vehicles on the road moving in the same direction as the ego vehicle; \item S3 : there is one vehicle on the road moving in the same direction as the ego vehicle, and one vehicle moving in the opposite direction. \end{itemize}